cafarnfield/GamePlan/docs/development/local-development.md

-# GamePlan Local Development Guide
+# Local Development Guide

 This guide provides comprehensive instructions for setting up and managing your local GamePlan development environment.

+## Overview

+The GamePlan local development environment is designed for quick setup and efficient development workflow.
+It uses Docker for consistency and includes automated scripts for common tasks.

 ## 🚀 Quick Start